layilin/SP23-33852/_texts/sc-page136.md

 [136]()

-- YET, planter, let humanity prevail.——
+- YET, planter, let humanity prevail.—
 - Perhaps thy Negroe, in his native land,
 - Possest large fertile plains, and slaves, and herds: <!--[Possest is in the original, as opposed to Possessed]-->
 - Perhaps, whene'er he deign'd to walk abroad,